"Oh, you can't help that," said the Cat: "we're all mad here. I'm mad. You're mad."

-- For the Lulz: The Cheshire Cat will do anything for his amusement, never let things settle down if he can “turn the heat up”.
+- For the Lulz: The Cheshire Cat will do anything for his amusement, never letting things settle down if he can “turn the heat up”.
 He can be helpful, but his help usually sends you from frying pan into the flame.

 - Full-Circle Revolution: It's basically stated that if the Deconstructionists win they'll be just as bad as the Caretakers - the Stealth Pun here is that they would pull a Decon-Recon Switch.